About this guide

 • Industrial Relations Victoria

-• Fairer Victoria’s LGBTIQ+ Communities branch and Commissioner for LGBTIQ+ Communities, which owns the VPS inclusive language guide and Pride in our Future: Victoria’s LGBTIQ+ strategy 2022 to 2032
+• Fairer Victoria’s LGBTIQA+ Communities branch and Commissioner for LGBTIQA+ Communities, which owns the VPS inclusive language guide and Pride in our Future: Victoria’s LGBTIQA+ strategy 2022 to 2032

 • the Victorian Human Rights and Equal Opportunity Commission